 I woke in the night to the reverberant melody of the majestic Bubo Virginianus.
 Not another sound was to be heard.
-But, I must admit, despite the hospitable manner of my reception, I crept to my bedroom door, ensuring the lock was still securely fastened.
+But, I must admit, the hospitable manner of my reception was not enough to prevent me from creeping to my bedroom door, ensuring the lock was still securely fastened.

 Help yourself to this breakfast as well as

 anything else you find in the storage closet.

 If you like, there is a hiking trail behind the house.

 After eating what was set out, I regrettably found myself to still be quite hungry.
 With a tinge of regret, I foraged my host’s storage closet to find enough sustenance.
 His letter was no lie.
 The remaining supplies were meager, but as he was resupplying, and I felt it would not be wise to traverse a strange mountain on an empty stomach, I almost depleted the remainder of his store.

 I now set out for what I hoped to be a fine morning of hiking; bringing, as always, my binoculars, notebook, and pencils.
 Oddly, at this late morning hour, the sun scarcely peeked over the hills and through the trees.
 Perhaps due to this, there was a late-hanging morning fog and refreshing dew suspended from each leaf.
 One might expect a wood such as this to teem with life, but to the contrary I found it almost eerily silent.
 I was neither able to glimpse the movement of a squirrel in a tree nor even the gentle glide of a cherry millipede, so common on a Carolina trail floor.